Newsletter writing tips from experts

 Matt Helbig

-Bio: Matt Helbig is a Chicago based digital marketing expert who focuses on driving success for email & rapid growth.
-Specializing in conversion-centered projects that combine data, technology, and creativity.
+Bio: Matt Helbig is a Chicago-based digital marketing expert specializing in conversion-centered projects that blend data, technology, and creativity

 Adam Holden-Bache

-Tip: Don't value the newsletter more than you value the recipient.
+Tip: Do not value the newsletter more than the recipient.

-Make sure your newsletter content is valuable and relevant to the person receiving it.
-The newsletter should be informative and educational, and not be overly self-promotional.
-Recipients want to learn about your industry, products, and services, and if you don't deliver that, you'll find that subscribers will tune out over time.
+Your newsletter should be informative, educational, and relevant.
+Avoid excessive self-promotion.
+When possible, segment your audience—by customer status, purchase history, or sales stage—to deliver personalized messages.
+Recipients want to learn about your industry, products, and services, and if you don't deliver that, subscribers will tune out over time.
 If you have the opportunity, segment your subscribers (by customer/non-customer, by product or service purchased, or by stage in the sales cycle, etc.) and deliver customized newsletter content to each.
 The more relevant the content you deliver, the better your results will be.

 Email newsletters are a fantastic opportunity to demonstrate thought leadership and industry expertise, and to educate your recipients through features, advantages, and benefits analysis of your products and services.
 They can help convert leads to customers and increase customer retention.
 Those that put in the effort to create informative and educational newsletter content often find they are rewarded with higher conversion rates and improved customer loyalty.